Quotes Database

 Gerald Ford (1913-2006) was the thirty-eighth U.S. President, a Republican, serving from 1974 to 1977.
 He was previously a U.S. Navy officer, member of the U.S. House from Michigan, and Vice President.

 Gerald Lawrence Schroeder (1938-) is an American-born Israeli writer, scientist, professor, and Jewish theologian.
-He proposed a possible reconciliation of biblical and cosmological creation timelines based on Einstein's time dilation equations.
+He proposed a possible parallel between biblical and cosmological creation timelines based on time dilation.

 • Gregory of Nazianzus 1